careers-medical-examiner-990x358

 Here are four additional distance-based forensic programs:

-National University offers a master of forensic sciences (MFS) degree.
-This program features study of basic human anatomy, the process of death investigation, analysis of disease and trauma, and the identification of unidentified dead people.
+National University offers a master’s of forensic sciences (MFS) degree.
+This program features the study of basic human anatomy, the process of death investigation, the analysis of disease and trauma, and the identification of unidentified dead people.
 Students may choose one of two specializations.
 The criminalistics specialization includes courses in trace evidence, advanced forensic toxicology, forensic serology and DNA, and forensic anthropology.
 The investigation specialization focuses on advanced forensic investigative techniques.
 Those pursuing the criminalistics specialization must have an undergraduate degree in a laboratory science.
 Students must complete at least 54 quarter units to graduate.

 • Location: San Diego, CA